 AI Basics — What is AI Recruitment?

-Recruitment AI technology means utilizing algorithms to sift through massive datasets and suggest recommendations or make decisions.
+Recruitment AI technology involves using algorithms to sift through massive datasets and provide recommendations or make decisions.
 Here are some of the common AI applications in recruitment:

-1. Resume Screening: To start with, AI can easily filter through hundreds of thousands of resumes in a matter of minutes to shortlist the best candidates based on their education and skills matched against a job description.
+- Resume Screening: To start with, AI can easily sift through hundreds of thousands of resumes in minutes to shortlist the best candidates by matching their education and skills to a job description.

-4. Interview Evaluation: Several AI tools offer the feature of evaluating a video interview and scoring candidates based on their performance across various soft skills by analyzing speech patterns, body language, facial expressions &coordination between verbal and non-verbal responses.
+- Interview Evaluation: Several AI tools can evaluate a video interview and score candidates on their performance across various soft skills by analyzing speech patterns, body language, facial expressions, and the coordination between verbal and non-verbal responses.

-Using such applications can improve efficiency and precision but is also susceptible to bias, meaning that compliance with EEOC requirements will become even more important.
+Using such applications can improve efficiency and precision, but is also susceptible to bias, making compliance with EEOC requirements even more important.

-How the EEOC Will Help Ensuring AI-Driven Recruitment is Fair
+How the EEOC Will Help Ensure AI-Driven Recruitment is Fair

 The EEOC is a federal agency that was created by Title VII of the Civil Rights Act of 1964 to enforce federal laws prohibiting workplace discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
-So, when it comes to AI and recruitment, we need to ensure that these anti-discrimination standards are kept intact.
+So, when it comes to AI and recruitment, we need to ensure these anti-discrimination standards remain intact.

-1. Algorithmic Bias: Algorithms learn based on historical data that reflects human bias.
-If historical hiring decisions are biased (subconsciously or not), AI models trained on this data can replicate and even exacerbate these biases.
+- Algorithmic Bias: Algorithms learn based on historical data that reflects human bias.
+If historical hiring decisions are biased (whether consciously or subconsciously), AI models trained on this data can replicate and even exacerbate these biases.

-2. Lack of Transparency: When it comes to AI algorithms, many of them are “black boxes,” wherein transparency of decision-making is not fully realized.
+- Lack of Transparency: Many AI algorithms are “black boxes,” in which transparency in decision-making is not fully realized.
 Without transparency itself, it becomes difficult to audit fit and compliance with EEOC specifications.

-To meet these priorities, the EEOC has concentrated on giving employers direction around the responsible use of AI.
-This guidance stresses the importance of auditing and monitoring the usage of AI tools to ensure they are not adversely impacting protected groups.
+To meet these priorities, the EEOC has focused on providing employers with guidance on the responsible use of AI.
+This guidance stresses the importance of auditing and monitoring the use of AI tools to ensure they do not adversely impact protected groups.

 EEOC Standards and Why They Matter for AI-Driven Recruitment

-The EEOC’s Uniform Guidelines on Employee Selection Procedures (UGESP) provides a framework for identifying and assessing employee selection procedures, which is not only relevant to traditional forms of employee selection but also to modern AI-supported recruitment systems.
+The EEOC’s Uniform Guidelines on Employee Selection Procedures (UGESP) provide a framework for identifying and assessing employee selection procedures that is relevant not only to traditional forms of employee selection but also to modern AI-supported recruitment systems.
 These guidelines emphasize:

-1. Validity and Reliability: A recruitment system, be it manual or automated, needs to be reliable in its assessment of job-related skills and qualifications.
+- Validity and Reliability: A recruitment system, whether manual or automated, needs to be reliable in assessing job-related skills and qualifications.
 This implies that AI needs to leverage actual predictors of job performance.

-2. Consistency: Consistency in the results of the recruitment process.
-So, if one group is favored, then that likely means bias or bad modeling in the AI tool.
+- Consistency: Consistent results in the recruitment process.
+So, if one group is favored, that likely indicates bias or poor modeling in the AI tool.

-3. Adverse Impact: The EEOC requires employers to analyze tools for adverse impact on protected groups.
-Adverse impact occurs when a neutral practice harms the employment opportunities of a protected class if the practice serves to disproportionately exclude members of that protected class.
+- Adverse Impact: The EEOC requires employers to analyze tools for adverse impact on protected groups.
+Adverse impact occurs when a neutral practice harms the employment opportunities of a protected class if the practice disproportionately excludes members of that class.
 Employers need to measure for adverse impacts regularly and make adjustments to the process.

 These guidelines must be complied with by employers who are using AI to stave off any allegations of discrimination.
 This often means partnering to conduct audits, explainability assessments, and bias assessments on AI tools used within the organization.